Lobaria anomala: Description

+Lobaria anthraspis, which shares a similar distribution in northwestern North America, closely resembles L. anomala in appearance.
+However, these species can be distinguished by their reproductive strategies and ecological preferences.
+Unlike L. anomala, L. anthraspis lacks soredia and frequently produces apothecia.
+Ecologically, L. anthraspis is less common and tends to favor riparian habitats, whereas L. anomala has a broader ecological range.

 Habitat and distribution

 Lobaria anomala occurs in western North America, along the Pacific coast of the United States and Canada.
 It grows on both deciduous and coniferous trees on humid locales, particularly in the Interior Cedar Hemlock zone and in low-elevation coastal forests.
 Its range extends north from Alaska, through British Columbia, south to California.
+It was expected to occur on Cypress Island (Washington), but was not found during an extensive survey of the lichen flora on the island.